A magical travel experience 2285 meters above sea level on Mount Sinai in Egypt.

 You enjoy physical challenges, activities, mountain landscapes, and want to see more of Egypt than beaches and pyramids.

-You haven’t trained at all or hiked longer distances in a while, have knee or back problems, severe fear of heights, or similar issues.
+You haven’t worked out at all or hiked longer distances in a while, have knee or back problems, severe fear of heights, or similar issues.